-The consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (herein 'IFRS').
+The consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (herein "IFRS") as adopted by the European Union".

 The consolidated financial statements have been prepared on a historical cost basis.
-These consolidated financial statements of the Group comprise the Company and its wholly-owned subsidiaries InflaRx GmbH, and InflaRx Pharmaceutical Inc. The consolidated financial statements are presented in Euro (€).
-The presentation currency of the Group is the €, as the functional currency of the largest operating company, InflaRx GmbH, continues to be the €.
-The functional currency of InflaRx N.V. and InflaRx Pharmaceutical Inc is USD (\$) as most of their income and expenses occur in \$.
-All financial information presented in € has been rounded to the nearest Euro, unless stated otherwise.
+These consolidated financial statements of the Group comprise the Company and its wholly owned subsidiaries, InflaRx GmbH and InflaRx Pharmaceuticals, Inc. The consolidated financial statements are presented in Euro (€).
+The presentation currency of the Group is the Euro, as the functional currency of the largest operating company, InflaRx GmbH, continues to be the Euro.
+The functional currency of InflaRx N.V. and InflaRx Pharmaceuticals, Inc. is U.S. dollars (\$), as most of their income and expenses occurred in U.S. dollars in 2022.
+All financial information presented in Euro has been rounded to the nearest Euro, unless stated otherwise.